van001/lesscode/readme.md

     'patents' : ['123','456','8910']
 }
 ```
+In future we may use this base object and categories to build complex data structures like Heap, Tree & Graph.

 ## 2. Pure Functions
 For each of the above categories(String, List & Map), I will build functions to consume & transform (similar or other) categories.
 Similar category transformation will preserve the structure - a List will stay List.
 Other categroy transformation will not preserve the structure - for e.g. when a List is converted to Map or a String